gehpark/covid-state-data/README_original.md

 * Massachusetts

 On June 1, Massachusetts started reporting probable cases and deaths in their data.
 The total number of cases and deaths on that day include probable cases and deaths going back to March 1, leading to a large one day jump in the totals.

-* Michigan

-On June 1, we began recording probable cases and deaths reported by Michigan's county and regional health districts and adding them to the individual county and statewide totals.
-On June 5, the state also started to report probable cases and deaths statewide, leading to a jump in total cases and deaths.

 * Ohio